Kavka1/Turtlebot-Navigation-based-on-DRL/README.md

 # Turtlebot-Navigation-based-on-DRL
 Turtlebot Robot Navigation in Gazebo based on DRL

-## Using DDPG PPO TD3 for training environments
+### Using DDPG PPO TD3 for training environments

-## Evaluate the generalization in testing environments
+### Evaluate the generalization in testing environments

-## Add PER to DDPG/TD3 for better sample-efficient training
+### Add PER to DDPG/TD3 for sample-efficient training